"Great design is a multi-layered relationship between human life and its environment." - Naoto Fukasawa

 New ways of making - new ways of thinking about materials

-The school engages in practice and inquiry in and across a range of knowledge domains, broadly categorized as design, business and technology.
+It engages in practice and inquiry in and across a range of knowledge domains, broadly categorized as design, business and technology.

 Envisioning and crafting products that are human and planet-centered, while addressing specific challenges of the real-world.
 We focus on shaping digital as well as physical forms and behaviors of the product, and their lifecycles.